James Freeman, BA(Hons - Japanese), DipL(Japanese), major in Chinese

 - In 2007 King Abdullah Al Saud invited Fiona to lead a delegation of Australian professional women in a series of highest-level meetings and touring of the kingdom.
 Fiona also led delegations at the invitation of the governments of Syria, Kuwait, and Oman (2006, 2008, 2012)

 - In 2008 Fiona held an Australian Endeavour Executive Award in Jeddah, Saudi Arabia, revitalizing her work to create Australia-Arab education and trade linkages

-- In 2012 Fiona represented Australia & New Zealand for the Kuwait Ministry of Awqaf & Islamic Affairs 'SELA' Project for developing new philosophical engagement between Arab Muslim and non-Arab Muslim populations
+- In 2012 Fiona represented Australia and New Zealand for the Kuwait Ministry of Awqaf and Islamic Affairs 'SELA' Project for developing new philosophical engagement between Arab Muslim and non-Arab Muslim populations

 - In 2013 the UNHCR invited Fiona to volunteer her expertise in Jordan’s Za'atari Camp and provide valuable advice on Syrian refugee governance issues

 Within Syria, Fiona sponsored rural girls' Baccalaureate studies (now in hiatus), built a community centre for foreign language learning in her 'home' village, founded a highly successful campaign to support refugees within Syria, funds an Arabic teacher in two villages, and currently is establishing a Syrian women's handicrafts project.

 Since graduating from The University of Melbourne in 2005 with an Honours Degree in Arts (Asian Studies/Politics), Meri has been working at Peace Boat, a Japan-based international non-governmental organisation (NGO) that works to promote peace, human rights and sustainable development.
 Peace Boat's main activity is the organization of global educational programmes, responsible travel, cooperative projects and advocacy activities, carried out in partnership with civil society organizations and communities in Japan, Asia, and around the world.